-These are trusts that can be amended, altered, or revoked by the settlor at any time provided that the settlor is not incapacitated.
+Provided the settlor of the trust is not incapacitated, they can modify a revocable living trust.
 If the person who created the trust eventually does fall into a state of incapacitation or extreme illness, then he or she normally will designate a person who will take control of the trust in his or her stead.
-Revocable trusts are becoming increasingly common in the United States and they are a substitute for a will in many cases.
+Revocable trusts are becoming more popular in the United States and may be used as instead of a will.
 This is because there are often less administrative costs associated with a revocable living trust and they can help to provide for a person who is worried about the prospect of mental incapacitation in the future.

 Necessary Elements Of A Disability Plan

 If you have a disability plan, you may find yourself in a very good position.
 If your loved one has created a disability plan as part of their estate planning, you will have a much easier time getting the situation resolved.
 Two necessary decisions that need to be made are a decision on who will take over your wellbeing if disability arises and a decision of who will be in charge of taking care of your finances.
 Three documents that are needed to plan for mental or physical disability are living wills, powers of attorney and revocable living trusts, which are all called advance medical directives.

 Pittsburgh Estate Planning Attorney: Protecting Your Future